The Center for Intellectual Property, Information & Privacy Law

 Other IP Events

 The John Marshall Law School and the Center for Intellectual Property Law sponsor many additional events throughout the year for degree candidates and the local practicing bar.
-These include seminars on late-breaking developments affecting IP law and practice, a program on European Patent Practice, patent bar review courses (co-sponsored with the Practising Law Institute), programs for paralegals on Patent Cooperation Treaty filing procedures (in cooperation with the World Intellectual Property Organization), and frequent programs co-sponsored with the Intellectual Property Law Association of Chicago.
+These include seminars on late-breaking developments affecting IP law and practice, a program on European Patent Practice, patent bar review courses (co-sponsored with the Practising Law Institute), programs for paralegals on Patent Cooperation Treaty filing procedures (in cooperation with the World Intellectual Property Organization), the new October Patent Week, the biannual BRICS Conference, and the new annual IP International Scholars Conference, among others.